ethmarks/ethmarks.github.io/md_src/blog_src/liquidglass.md

 This isn't a problem for subtle transparency (for example, the background behind my site text is actually only 70% opaque), but Liquid Glass is almost completely transparent.
 If the content behind the Liquid Glass is the same colour as the text on the Liquid Glass, this means that the meager opacity provided by the Liquid Glass doesn't give enough contrast to the text to make it legible.

+![iOS 26 Screenshot featuring a translucent Liquid Glass overlay on a white background.
+Very poorly contrasting text can been seen below, "Dark Mode On", "Night Shift Off", and "True Tone Off"](https://preview.redd.it/apples-liquid-glass-with-a-white-background-new-find-the-v0-1n1r4io5026f1.jpeg?width=640&crop=smart&auto=webp&s=da5f097e22749a3a59d4732e27199e7c1478e867)

-For example, try to read the text at the bottom of the iOS 26 screenshot below.
+For example, try to read the text at the bottom of the iOS 26 screenshot above.
 Can you read it at all?
 How long did it take you?
 Text should be instantly readable, and 3% contrast between text and background is not even close to enough.

-![iOS 26 Screenshot featuring a translucent Liquid Glass overlay on a white background.
-Very poorly contrasting text can been seen below, "Dark Mode On", "Night Shift Off", and "True Tone Off"](https://preview.redd.it/apples-liquid-glass-with-a-white-background-new-find-the-v0-1n1r4io5026f1.jpeg?width=640&crop=smart&auto=webp&s=da5f097e22749a3a59d4732e27199e7c1478e867)

 Apple claims that Liquid Glass dynamically adapts to the content behind it, but this clearly isn't quite working yet.
 It's important to remember that iOS 26 is still in a public beta and these concerns will probably be addressed before it's fully released, but as it stands this is a huge usability issue that needs to be addressed sooner rather than later.